 Use this tip with caution.
 If you are going to use color, use it sparingly and incorporate an appropriate color, for example, dark blue or dark green.
 Use color for borders, shading, your name, or your professional title/ the title of the job you are applying for.

-If you are submitting your resume for a more creative type position such as art teacher or graphic designer, you can play with color and layout a bit more than other professions.
+If you are submitting your resume for a more creative type position, such as art teacher or graphic designer, you can play with color and layout more than in other professions.

 4. Bold Impressive Achievement Facts